Afghan Americans: Religion

 The majority of Afghan-Americans are Muslims whom follow Sunni Islam, with a sizable community of Shia Muslims.
 Many Afghan Americans residing in Northern Virginia are members of the All Dulles Area Muslim Society, which has a number of local branches.
 After the September 11 attacks in 2001, a mosque run by Afghan-Americans in New York City donated blood, held a vigil for those who died inside the World Trade Center (WTC) and funded a memorial for the New York City fire fighters.

 There is a community of Afghan Jews in New York City, numbering about 200 families in 2007.
 A group of Afghan Americans in the Los Angeles area follow Christianity.
 Hussain Andaryas is an Afghan Christian televangelist who belongs to the Hazara ethnic group.
 Outside of the Abrahamic faiths, there exists a community of Afghan Hindus and Afghan Sikhs.
 They are mainly found in the states of New York and Maryland.

 Media

 Afghan Americans have formed media outlets dedicated for its diaspora.
 Examples include television channels such as Ariana Afghanistan, Payam-e-Afghan, Tuti TV, and Pamir TV.
 In the 1990s, Afghanistan TV broadcast on KSCI Channel 18 in Los Angeles and as well as magazines like the Afghanistan Mirror.
 Many organizations have also been formed for Afghan youth, solidarity, women's rights and more.
 Recently a new radio station has also launched named Radio Afghan Los Angeles.
 In 2020, "Afghanistan by Afghans" a TV show and podcast was started by Misaq Kazimi, showcasing the voices of Afghan artists, thinkers and cultural keepers.
 The show is also showcased on Zarin TV.

 Demographics

 Immigration

-According to estimates from the Migration Policy Institute website for 2017 - 2021, there were 118,500 Afghan immigrants in the USA.
+According to estimates from the Migration Policy Institute website for 2017–2021, there were 118,500 Afghan immigrants in the United States.
 The counties or county-equivalents with the most Afghan immigrants were as follows: